1. HOME >

 Research member Yoshihiro Kametani Professor of Environmental and Urban Engineering Disability Study

-Research member Yumi Kitamura Professor of Major of Professional Clinical Psychology Disability Study
+Research member Yumi Kitamura Professor of Health and Well-being Disability Study

 Commissioned member Kosuke Okamoto Social entrepreneur Buraku